rehierl/abstract-properties/10-4-family-of-paths/_remarks.md

+# family of paths
 - obviously not any paths
-- a family of rooted paths
+- a family of rooted paths - rpaths

 a chapter on families of rooted paths
 - a set-/order-based point of view